Sorry, you need to enable JavaScript to visit this website.

 6 min read

 Whether you’re looking to add another cool party trick to your pup’s collection or just strengthen your bond, learning how to teach a dog to give paw is a great way to achieve both.
-It’s also one of the easiest tricks to teach them so you’re sure to have a great time doing it, all while your pup gets to show off his ‘pawesome’ skills!
+For most dogs is also an easy trick for them to learn so you’re sure to have a great time doing it, all while your pup gets to show off his ‘pawesome’ skills!

-In this article, we’re going to go through the process of teaching your dog the ‘paw shake’ trick and help you get your pooch to master it in no time.
+In this article, we’re going to go through the process of teaching your dog how to give you their paw, and help you teach your pup how to master it in no time.
 Read on to find out all there is to know about this cool party trick.

 When can you start teaching your dog tricks?

-Teaching your dog tricks, like how to give you a paw, can start as soon as they come home or as soon as they had all their vaccinations, at about 12 or 16 weeks of age.
-However, it’s never too late for them to pick up new tricks or behaviours so, if your dog is older, it won’t be a problem either.
+Teaching your dog tricks fun skills like how to give you a paw, can start as soon as t soon as they have settled into their new home and are relaxed and settled.
+However, it’s never too late for them to pick up new skills or behaviours so, if your dog is older, it won’t be a problem either.

-Pups can sometimes learn new tricks easier and faster compared to older dogs, especially if they don’t have much learning experience behind them, but with patience and time – and plenty of rewards - old dogs can learn new tricks.
+Pups can sometimes learn new things easier and faster compared to older dogs especially those who don’t have much learning experience behind them, but with patience and time – and plenty of rewards - old dogs can learn new tricks.
+Older dogs who have been learning new things all their life and who have a good bond with their owner can learn extremely fast as they have a lifetime of good experiences to draw on.

 Why should I teach my dog paw?

-Teaching your dog paw is a great way to build your relationship with your four-legged friend as you spend some quality time with them during the training process.
-It also helps to boost their concentration, and flexibility, as well as keeping them stimulated.
+Teaching your dog to give you their paw is a great way to build your relationship with your four-legged friend as you spend some quality time with them during the training process.
+Giving you their paw is also a good experience in building trust – as long as you do it right and don’t grab or hold on to their paw.

 What you need to teach a dog paw

-Because this is a very easy trick to teach - and will probably be the first trick you both learn, you don’t need any equipment although there are some things that are definitely needed:
+This is a simple trick to teach, and you don’t need any equipment although there are some things that are definitely needed:

 • A quiet space with no distractions – this will help your pup focus and concentrate on you.